If You’re Considering Breast Augmentation…

 Types of Implants

-The choice of implant filler, implant size, shape and other features will be determined based on your breast anatomy, body type and your desired increase in size.
-Your lifestyle, goals and personal preferences, as well your plastic surgeon’s recommendations and sound surgical judgment are also determining factors.
-Implant manufacturers occasionally introduce new styles and types of implants, and therefore there may be additional options available to you.
+The choice of implant filler, size, shape and other features will be determined based on your breast anatomy, body type and your desired increase in size.
+Your lifestyle, goals and personal preferences, as well as your plastic surgeon’s recommendations and sound surgical judgment, are also determining factors.
+Implant manufacturers occasionally introduce new styles and types of implants, and therefore, there may be additional options available to you.

-Breast implants are medical devices with a solid silicone, rubber shell.
+Breast implants are medical devices with a solid, silicone, rubber shell.
 The implant shell may be filled with either saline solution (sterile salt water) or elastic silicone gel.
 Both saline and silicone gel breast implants are approved by the U.S. Food and Drug Administration (FDA).
-Approval means that an implant has been rigorously researched and tested, and reviewed by an independent panel of physicians for safety.
+FDA approval means that an implant has been rigorously researched, tested and reviewed by an independent panel of physicians for safety.

 The size of a breast implant is measured in cubic centimeters (ccs) based on the volume of the saline or silicone filler.
 Breast implants vary both by filler and in size, but there are additional features to consider:

 - Texture: the implant shell may be smooth or textured

 - Shape: the implant may have a round profile or one that is anatomic (teardrop or tapered shape)